wakkoTheWarner/newProyectoTeam3/README.md

 - **Error Handling**: The program includes error handling to check for invalid file paths and input data.
 If an error occurs, the program prints an error message and exits.

 - **User Interaction**: The program interacts with the user through the command line interface (CLI).
 It prompts the user to enter the input file path, institution information, and output file path.

-- **Configuration File**: The program uses a `config.json` file to store default values for the institution's information.
-If the user does not provide this information, the program uses the default values from the configuration file.

 ## 📦 Code Structure